acfdavis/Thermal-Conductivity-ML/README.md

 # Predicting Thermal Conductivity with Machine Learning

 This project presents a complete, end-to-end machine learning pipeline to predict the thermal conductivity of inorganic materials using only their chemical formula.
-It is designed to showcase a professional, modular, and reproducible workflow suitable for a materials informatics or data science portfolio.
+It showcases a professional, modular workflow, starting with an initial XGBoost model and expanding to include TensorFlow and PyTorch baselines, all accessible through a unified prediction script and deployable as a containerized API.

 The final XGBoost model achieves a **Test R² of 0.855** and a **Mean Absolute Error (MAE) of 0.35 W/mK** on a log-transformed scale, demonstrating high accuracy in predicting this complex material property.

 ## Key Features & Technical Highlights

-- **End-to-End Workflow:** Covers the entire ML lifecycle, from raw data ingestion and cleaning to model deployment and interpretation.
+- **End-to-End Workflow:** Covers the entire ML lifecycle, from raw data ingestion to model deployment and interpretation.
-- **Physics-Informed Feature Engineering:** Generates over 145 features from chemical formulas using `matminer` and `jarvis-tools`, capturing elemental properties, stoichiometry, and structural information.
+- **Physics-Informed Feature Engineering:** Generates over 145 features from chemical formulas using `matminer` and `jarvis-tools`.
-- **Systematic Model Selection:** Rigorously compares multiple models (XGBoost, Random Forest, SVR) and preprocessing strategies to identify the optimal pipeline.
+- **Multi-Framework Modeling:** Trains and evaluates models using XGBoost, TensorFlow, and PyTorch, allowing for robust comparison.
-- **Advanced Interpretability with SHAP:** Employs SHAP (SHapley Additive exPlanations) to provide transparent, physics-based explanations for model predictions, identifying the most influential material features.
+- **Advanced Interpretability with SHAP:** Employs SHAP to provide transparent, physics-based explanations for the XGBoost model's predictions.
+- **Unified Prediction Pipeline:** A single, powerful script (`scripts/predict.py`) runs inference for any trained model, streamlining the prediction process.
+- **Containerized Deployment:** Includes FastAPI endpoints and Dockerfiles for easy deployment of the models as a web service.
-- **Modular & Reusable Code:** Core logic is organized into a reusable `src` directory, following professional software engineering best practices.
+- **Modular & Reproducible Code:** Core logic is organized into a reusable `src` directory, following professional software engineering best practices.
-- **Automated Integration Testing:** Includes a `pytest` suite to ensure the prediction script runs reliably.
-- **Reproducible Pipeline:** The entire workflow is captured in version-controlled notebooks, guaranteeing full reproducibility.

 ## Installation and Setup

 ### Prerequisites
 - Python 3.9+
 - Conda for environment management
+- Docker and Docker Compose (for API deployment)

 ### Installation Steps
 1.  **Clone the repository:**